-Once you have finalised all documentation required and fully completed all relevant sections on the Programme Approval and Management system, you will then need to review your proposal and submit it for review by your College/School’s Learning and Teaching or Postgraduate Research Committee.
+Once you have finalised all documentation required and fully completed all relevant sections on the Programme Approval and Management system, you will then need to review your proposal and submit it for review by your Faculty/School’s Learning and Teaching or Postgraduate Research Committee.

 Where is Externality within the Process?